Sage/dynamodb_framework/README.md

 Query from an index partition:

     results = repository.query(:name, 'name 1', nil, nil, '#number > :number', { '#number' => 'number', ':number' => 2}, 'name_index')

+> **Notes:**
+>
+> Attribute names should be specified using Expression parameter names which should start with a #
+>
+> Attribute values should be specified using Expression parameter values which should start with a :

 ## Development